netlify/gotrue-js/README.md

   });
 ```

-_This method requires usage of browser window object `localStorage`.
+_This method requires usage of browser window object `sessionStorage`.
 Test the usage in your front end code._

 Example response object: